hyperledger/fabric-sdk-java/README.md

 ### Should an application create more than one HFClient?
 There should be no need to do that in a single application.
 All the SDK requests are threadsafe.
 The user context set on the client can be on all requests overridden by setting the user context on that specific request.

+### Idemix users or Idemix test cases (IdemixIdentitiesTest) just seems to hang or take forever.

+Most likely this is running on a virtual machine that does not have sufficient entropy.
+Google for adding entropy on virtual machines or look at [virtual machines entropy](http://giovannitorres.me/increasing-entropy-on-virtual-machines.html)
+If linux try installing rng-tools package as this suggests.

 ### Firewalls, load balancers, network proxies